 What the Classy Awards Fellowship Taught Me About Collaboration

 The Classy Awards Fellowship Program gives those interested in social entrepreneurial endeavors a chance to engage with top leaders and innovators from around the world.
-Classy Awards Fellows work with the Collaborative + Classy Awards team to gain expertise in their sector and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.
+Classy Awards Fellows work with the Collaborative and Classy Awards team to gain expertise in their sector and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.

-When I arrived in San Diego for the Classy Awards Ceremony, I was very excited to meet the other Fellows.
+When I arrived in San Diego for the 2014 Classy Awards ceremony, I was very excited to meet the other Fellows.
 We had communicated for months through email and Skype sessions.
 Although our conversations were brief, I was able to read the blog posts that each Fellow had published.
 I read about issues and innovations within various social sectors such as Environmental Protection, Human Rights and Social Justice, and Educational Advancement.

 For example, I was moved by Rebecca Naliaka’s article, “Addressing Solid Waste Management: Reduce, Reuse, Recycle, Respond.”
 Rebecca, the Environmental Protection Fellow, included a personal dialogue about her experience in Nairobi where she spearheaded the Eco-Women for Sustainability project, designed to empower women in slum areas of Nairobi through sustainable waste management initiatives.
 The concept of addressing social and environmental issues with the aim of long-term sustainability is commendable.
 In the past, I have encountered passionate individuals, including myself, that attempt to “solve” a social problem but lack a crucial component—sustainability.
 It was refreshing to learn about Rebecca’s approach and consider it for my own future projects.